hdShang/arxiv-daily/docs/cs-LG/2025-05-04/papers/250506263v1-from-biometrics-to-environmental-control-ai-enhanced-digital-twins-f.md

 ---
 layout: default
-title: From Biometrics to Environmental Control: AI-Enhanced Digital Twins for Personalized Health Interventions in Healing Landscapes
+title: "From Biometrics to Environmental Control: AI-Enhanced Digital Twins for Personalized Health Interventions in Healing Landscapes"
 ---

 # From Biometrics to Environmental Control: AI-Enhanced Digital Twins for Personalized Health Interventions in Healing Landscapes